-Festoon Treatment & Under Eye Bag Surgery
+Festoon Eye Treatment & Surgery

 Festoons are fat puffy excesses that occur above the upper jaw bone.
 Festoons are areas of swelling that occur in the middle of the cheek.
 For this reason they are often called “midcheek mounds” or “midmalar mounds”.
 Patients with festoons often come to us saying they have severe under eye bags.